 - Bring only one or two people with you to your court hearings.
 Having an entourage will not win you favors with the Court.

 - Got a new boyfriend?
 Leave him at home.
-Judges don’t appreciate mothers showing up to Court with their new significant other while arguing with their old significant other.
+Judges don’t appreciate unmarried and married mothers showing up to Court with their new significant other while arguing with their old significant other.
 It’s a bad look.